Survey of Household Spending - Statistics Canada

 Raw data in table form from the Survey of Household Spending (SHS).
 This general resource provides information on household spending by demographics.
 Report includes detailed information on Canadian spending patterns, household equipment, and housing conditions.
 Also includes the ability to view data from British Columbia only; click on "Add/Remove Data".

-What you'll find: The average household expenditure on communications technology by province or in Canada as a whole.
-Compare changes over last few years, and visit the Analysis section to see how technological changes have affected overall spending.
+- The average household expenditure on clothing and miscellaneous expenses by province or in Canada as a whole.
+Compare changes over last few years.

 Access to the following sources may be available through your local public or academic library.
 For information on how to obtain a library card, and for additional information on using libraries in BC, please visit our Getting Access to Library Resources page.